SoCTAssist Developer Guide

 MSS

-1. User requests to mark an assignment status for a student using their NUSNET ID.
+1. User requests to mark a homework status for a student using their NUSNET ID.

-4. Homework Tracker updates the assignment status (complete / incomplete / late).
+4. SoCTAssist updates the homework status (complete / incomplete / late).

 Use case ends.